DCA

 The average price of all round-trip flights from Dallas to Washington, D.C.
 Reagan-National Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Dallas to Reagan Washington National Airport, you should consider leaving on a Saturday and avoid Sundays if you are looking for the best rates.
-For your return to Dallas, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+For your return to Dallas, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Dallas to Washington, D.C.
 Reagan-National Airport?